-When it comes to tourism performance, the Travel and Tourism Competitiveness Index (2017) also ranked Mexico as first in Latin America and 22nd worldwide, followed by Brazil (27th).
-Mexico has improved its ranking by 8 positions since 2015.
-This achievement cannot directly be attributed to Mexico City though, but was driven by other cities and regions in the country.
+When it comes to tourism performance, the Travel and Tourism Competitiveness Index (2019) has ranked Mexico as first in Latin America and 19th worldwide, followed by Brazil (32nd).
+Mexico has improved its ranking by 11 positions since 2015.
+This achievement cannot directly be attributed to Mexico City though but was driven by other cities and regions in the country.

 Mexico City’s global influence and reputation

 However appealing for business and tourism, Mexico City isn’t yet a well-reputed or influential city, as shown by several studies.
-In the Global Power City Index (2017), which analyses cities’ global influence through the perspective of five global actors (managers, artists, researchers, visitors and residents), the city’s score is as low as 783.7/1800.
+In the Global Power City Index (2019), which analyses cities’ global influence through the perspective of five global actors (managers, artists, researchers, visitors, and residents), the city’s score is as low as 807.6/1800.

-Ranked only 38th among 44 cities worldwide, Mexico City has decreased two positions since 2012 in this ranking, mostly due to its poor performance in research and development attractiveness.
+Ranked only 44th among 48 cities worldwide, Mexico City has decreased five positions since 2018 in this ranking, mostly due to its poor performance in research and development attractiveness.

-City RepTrack (2017), which ranks Mexico City as 54th among 56 cities worldwide, points out that the Mexican capital is perceived as one of the less beautiful cities, alongside Cairo and New Delhi, which – according to the study – impacts its reputation by as much as 12%.
+City RepTrak® 2018 ranks Mexico City as 54th among 56 cities worldwide, points out that the Mexican capital is perceived as one of the least safe cities as it recorded the most violence in the first quarter of 2018 in the past two decades.

 Mexico City and sustainability

 In terms of sustainability, Mexico City doesn’t perform any better.
-While still considered “average” within Latin America by the Green City Index (2012) – not least thanks to its good level of energy efficiency – the Arcadis Sustainable Cities Index (2016) gives Mexico City 84th position among 100 cities analyzed.
+While still considered “average” within Latin America by the Green City Index (2010) – not least thanks to its good level of energy efficiency – the Arcadis Sustainable Cities Index (2018) ranks Mexico City the 79th position among 100 cities analyzed.

-Despite being an important business and finance hub in the region, Mexico City only makes 83rd position for the profit category (followed by Sao Paulo at 84th).
-Furthermore, its ranking in the people category is as low as 96th, which explains the overall poor performance of the city in this sustainability ranking.
+Despite being an important business and finance hub in the region, Mexico City only makes 81st position for the profit category (followed by Sao Paulo at 86th).
+Furthermore, it’s ranking in the people category is as low as 78th, which explains the overall poor performance of the city in this sustainability ranking.